 "I have spent the past 5 most incredible months living and working in Canada and it is not over yet!
 I have been working in Banff National Park in a luxury resort.
 My job as a waiter is very easy, the tips are good and although hours can be long it is well worth it.
 What other job could you hit the slopes during your time off?!"

 Our dedicated Canago team will assist you throughout your Canadian adventure, from your initial registration to landing in the great maple syrup eating, hockey loving, big foot territory.
+Please note that we are only accepting applications for the 2014 season if you have already secured a Canadian working visa.

 Job opportunities in Canada vary depending on when you head out, although they tend to fall within two typical categories; hospitality jobs in 5-star resorts/hotels or positions working on the slopes.